 - Scrub your new set of tires

-- Use a paint brush or roller to cover your tires in prep formula
+- Cover your tires in prep formula

 - Let the tires air dry for a day